What does “nigate” mean in Japanese?

 I’ve explained the very basics of “nigate”.
 To understand this word more clearly, however, let me explain its kanji characters in detail, one by one.

-Below are the kanji characters used in “nigate”.- 苦 : a kanji character used to mean ‘pain’, ‘suffering’, ‘trouble’, ‘anxiety’, or ‘difficulty’ in Japanese.
+- 苦 : a kanji character used to mean ‘pain’, ‘suffering’, ‘trouble’, ‘anxiety’, or ‘difficulty’ in Japanese.
+This can also be found in other words like “nigai“.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “nigate” through the detailed kanji check above.

-Then, let me explain how to use “nigate” through the example sentences below.
+So far, I’ve explained the definition and meanings of “nigate” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 watashi wa nigate wo kokufuku shi ta – 私は苦手を克服した (わたしはにがてをこくふくした)